Devanshu07R/Animated-Login-page/README.md

 ✅ Lightweight & Fast – Built for performance with no unnecessary dependencies.

 🛠️ Tech Stack
-🔹 HTML – For structuring the layout.
+🔹 HTML – For structuring the layout..
 🔹 Tailwind CSS – For a modern and responsive design.
 🔹 JavaScript – Handles animations, form interactions, and toggle effects.